-There will be 2 submissions required for the FMC application.
-When the structure type is selected and the hydraulic analysis is complete (about 30% design), the municipality or its consultant should prepare a draft application package for Floodplain Management Certification, consisting of 2 printed copies of the application, 1 printed copy of the hydraulic study, and 2 printed sets of construction plans (half-size is preferred), then forward it to the Local Bridge Program Administrator for review.
+After the hydraulics study is reviewed, there will be at least 2 permit package submissions required for the FMC application.
+When the structure type is selected and the hydraulic analysis is approved (about 30% design), the municipality or its consultant should prepare a draft application package for Floodplain Management Certification, consisting of 2 printed copies of the application, 1 printed copy of the hydraulics study with CD containing the entire report in Adobe Acrobat PDF format (contents selectable and searchable) and the original data files associated with computations and analysis, and 2 printed sets of construction plans (half-size is preferred), then forward it to the Local Bridge Program Administrator for review.
 The Department will review the package and provide comments and corrections where needed.

-Once all the comments and suggestions have been addressed by the designer, a final application package consisting of 2 printed copies of the application, 1 printed copy of the hydraulic study (with CD of HEC-RAS data), 2 printed sets of plans (half-size is preferred), and 1 complete copy of the application materials in an electronic format (PDF or MS Office format) must be prepared by the municipality or its consultant and sent to the Local Bridge Program Administrator for review and approval.
+Once all the comments and suggestions have been addressed by the designer, a final application package consisting of 2 printed copies of the application, 2 printed sets of plans (half-size is preferred), and 1 complete copy of the application materials (including the hydraulics data) in an electronic format (PDF or MS Office format) must be prepared by the municipality or its consultant and sent to the Local Bridge Program Administrator for review and approval.
 DO NOT submit the FMC application to DEP.

 When completing the Flood Management Certification application, a set of half-size plans (or full-size if the drawings are very congested) is preferred over plates to accompany the application.
 Again, do not put any number on the plans that might be confused with a State project number.
-All floodway, 100 year, and 500-year floodplain boundaries and elevations must be shown on all appropriate views.
-If any activity or placement of fill will occur below the 100-year floodplain elevation, a full hydraulic analysis will be required.
-The hydraulic package should include the following:
+All OHW, floodway, 100 year, and 500-year floodplain boundaries and elevations must be shown on all appropriate views.